Homework: Review I

 - The sum of all digits at odd positions (left-to-right starting at 1 as the left-most digit) of a numeric input.
 (For example, if the input is 432677, the sum would be 4 + 2 + 7 = 13.)

-- (This is from Review Exercise R5.2 at the end of Chapter 5
+(This is from Review Exercise R5.2 at the end of Chapter 5 of Java for Everyone.)
+Write method headers for methods with the following descriptions.

 - Computing the larger of two integers